CUBRID/cubrid-manual/en/sql/schema/table.rst

         1            1                   '111-1111'            'George'
         2            2                   '222-2222'            'Laura'

-    --when attempting to update primay key value, it restricts the operation UPDATE  a_tbl SET id = 10 WHERE phone = '111-1111';
+    --when attempting to update primary key value, it restricts the operation UPDATE  a_tbl SET id = 10 WHERE phone = '111-1111';

     In the command from line 1,